Debt Relief Order

 COVID-19: We have answered some of our customer's most frequently asked questions

-An Individual Voluntary Arrangement (IVA) is a legally binding agreement between you and your creditors to repay what you can over a reasonable period (usually five to six years).
+An Individual Voluntary Arrangement (IVA) is a legally binding agreement between you and your creditors to repay what you can over a reasonable period.
 This is an extremely popular form of insolvency and is used by thousands of people every year.

 As an IVA is legally binding, it must be set up by a qualified professional.
 This individual, called an insolvency practitioner, primarily works on your behalf to handle all the complicated details.